Divorce Lawyers in Netherlands

 By making prenuptial agreement before or during (occurs very rarely) marriage, spouses can choose a different system of assets distribution than the legal system and will come in force in case of divorce.

-The parental authority after divorce in the Netherlands
+How are parental duties distributed after divorce in the Netherlands?

 After divorce in the Netherlands, the parents continue to exercise joint custody and the custody is given to only one of them in exceptional situations.
 The request for single custody can be made by both parents or only by one of them.
 The parent who does not have authority to the child's custody, has the right to ask the court to determine visitation.